fpgaprince/rtd/docs/source/advance.rst

 Often, a better approach to reducing fanout is to use a balanced tree for the high fanout signals.
 Consider manually replicating registers based on the design hierarchy, because the cells included in a hierarchy are often placed together.

-AMD devices contain dedicated SRL16 and SRL32 resources (integrated in LUTs).
-These allow efficiently implemented shift registers without using flip-flop resources.
-However, these elements support only LEFT shift operations, and have a limited number of I/O signals:

-    Clock
-    Clock Enable
-    Serial Data In
-    Serial Data Out

-A commonly used pipelining technique is to identify a large combinatorial logic path, break it into smaller paths, and introduce a register stage between these paths, ideally balancing each pipeline stage.

 High Clock Skew or Uncertainty